lighting8282/KAR-Poptracker/README.md

 ## Usage

-### Standalone (manual tracking)
-1. Load the pack in PopTracker
-2. Click checks as you complete them in-game

 ### With Archipelago autotracking
 1. Start your Archipelago server and game as normal
 2. In PopTracker, click the **AP** button → connect with your host, slot, and password